A comprehensive resource for safe and responsible laser useHow to reduce incidents:

-CURRENT ACTIONS: Beginning in 2011, and accelerating in 2012, the FAA along with the FBI and state officials have begun prosecuting individuals for laser misuse.
+CURRENT ACTIONS: Beginning in 2011 and accelerating in 2012, officials from FAA, FBI and state attorneys’ offices have begun prosecuting individuals for laser misuse.

-The publicity may be having an effect.
-After years of double-digit growth, the number of incidents in 2012 is on track to be only 2.1% higher than the number in 2011.
-While this is a significant slowdown, more needs to be done.
+The publicity may be having some effect.
+After years of double-digit growth, the number of incidents in 2012 is 3% fewer than in 2011.
+While it is good that there is a slowdown, more needs to be done.